-When they divorced, husband agreed to pay wife $200 a week until either one of them died or until the wife remarried.
+When they divorced, the husband agreed to pay the wife $200 a week until either one of them died or until the wife remarried.
 None of these things happened, of course, but the husband did eventually reach retirement age.
 So, in June 2013, the husband filed a complaint for modification, seeking termination of the alimony based on the fact that he had reached full retirement age and also based on an argument that she no longer required the alimony.

-While the court did not take up this case for review because of the other issue cited, that being the wife no longer required alimony, it is always interesting to take a look at the analysis because it gives parties and lawyers a sense of how their cases would fare in the same court.
+While the Court did not take up this case for review because of the other issue cited, that being that the wife no longer required alimony, it is always interesting to take a look at the analysis because it gives parties and lawyers a sense of how their cases would fare in the same court.

 As to the issue of whether the wife still required alimony, the SJC noted that the trial court judge properly looked to the lifestyle the parties lived during their marriage, the divorce of which had notably occurred over 20 years earlier.

 The court considered the lifestyle as explained above and further noted that, although each party walked away from the divorce with significant assets, it would be unfair to require the wife to spend her assets in order to maintain the same lifestyle she lived during the marriage.
 The court also found that while the husband maintained a similar lifestyle after the divorce, the wife significantly downgraded.
 I should also note that the parties stipulated that the husband did still have the ability to pay the $200 in weekly alimony and so the analysis was more on her need for the money to maintain her former lifestyle.
-The trial judge found she did in fact need the $200 a week to get by, even to cover her then existing expenses which were significantly lower than her marital expenses.
+The trial judge found she did in fact need the $200 a week to get by, even to cover her then-existing expenses which were significantly lower than her marital expenses.
 Accordingly, the trial judge dismissed the action for the husband’s failure to establish a material change in circumstances.

 Alimony can certainly be a tricky issue, and no doubt the parties and all three of these cases spent significant resources getting through their cases.
 This area of the law can be complicated and continues to evolve.
 All the more reason to continue to educate yourself and build your foundational knowledge.
 However, there is no substitute to meeting with a knowledgeable and experienced divorce lawyer who is able to apply the law, in its current state, to the facts of your case.
-We offer free attorney consultations in our Newburyport and Boston offices.
+We offer free attorney consultations in our Newburyport, Andover, and Boston offices.
 Call 978-225-9030 to schedule your consultation today.